What is Alternate Media?

 What is the Goal of the Alternate Media Production Team?

-How the Alternate Media Process Works?
+How Does the Alternate Media Process Work?

 Alternate Media Production

-While alternate media production can be a time-consuming process, our conversion to Kurzweil 3000 (firefly cloud based system) has made the production of course materials a more streamlined and manageable process.
-As a result of this conversion the editing process for many of our projects can be produced in a more timely manner, and with greater accuracy.
-The SSD Office and it's alternate media production staff also believe in the importance of our students having access to their materials without having to physically be on campus.
-As a result our students receive their books via the campus approved File Sender Download Links (for individuals with visual impairements) and/or the Kurzweil cloud based system.
+Alternate media can be a time-consuming process depending on the type of format the student needs.
+In line with our goal of ensuring timely and quality products, our conversion to Kurzweil 3000 has made the production of course materials a more streamlined and manageable process, allowing us to produce materials in a timelier manner and with greater accuracy.
+We at SSD, and the Alternate Media Production Team, firmly believe that it is important for our students to have access to their course materials without having to physically come to campus.
+As a result, our students receive their books via access to the campus approved Google Shared Drive, available through MyCoyote, for individuals with visual impairments, and/or the Kurzweil cloud-based system.